alexgarrido10/CSCE470_Project_BookBuddy/README.md

 $ python -m spacy download en_core_web_sm
 ```
 > **NoteL**
-Alternatively, you can run our setup shell script.
-However, if problems arise it might be easier to run each command separately to debug
+Alternatively, you can run our setup shell script.However, if problems arise it might be easier to run each command separately to debug.
 ```console
 source setupEnv.sh
 ```